Forest Farm Montessori Nursery / Children Aged 2 to 5+

-Booking a place: ideally you should apply at least two terms in advance, three is even better, especially if you wish to have a full choice over which days your child attends.
+Booking a place: Ideally you should apply at least three terms in advance, especially if you wish to have a full choice over which days your child attends.

 We offer flexible solutions for families and their children.
 When you combine term time places with holiday club options we offer discounts that offer good value and represent a really unique day care alternative…

 Early Bird Sessions 8am to 8.30am-limited spaces only - at additional charge